anshulk-cmu/CUDA_PageRank/README.md

 ---

-**Performance Guarantee**: On Tesla T4 or equivalent GPU, this implementation will achieve >1000x speedup over CPU for graphs of similar scale.
-The vector kernel approach represents state-of-the-art GPU sparse matrix computation techniques.
+**Performance Note**: On Tesla T4 or equivalent GPU, this experimental implementation achieved >1000x speedup over CPU for the tested graph scale.
+The vector kernel approach represents current GPU sparse matrix computation techniques, though results may vary based on specific hardware and system conditions.

 **Educational Note**: This implementation prioritizes code clarity and educational value while maintaining production-level performance.
-All optimizations are well-documented and explained for learning purposes.
+All optimizations are well-documented and explained for learning purposes, based on our experimental findings and project requirements.